zuozhenggh/learning-library/solutions-library/ebs-migrate/introduction/introduction.md

 ## About this Workshop

-This workshop showcases the use of the Oracle E-Business Suite Cloud Manager graphical user interface to provision and clone environments on Oracle Cloud Infrastructure.
-In addition, a demonstration of the lift and shift of an on-premises Oracle E-Business Suite environment to Oracle Cloud Infrastructure will be conducted.
+This workshop showcases the use of the migration of an existing Oracle E-Business Suite to Oracle Cloud Infrastructure using the Object Storage service.

+The In order to omplete this lab, it is required that you complete the **EBS Cloud Manager Lab** found [here](link to livelabs).
+This workshop uses information that is recorded in the referenced lab.
+This information is necessary in order to preform this workshop.

 Estimated Workshop Time: 1.5 hours
+    Note: This does not include downtime for creating the backup, which lasts about 2.5 hours.

+### **Background**

+Creating a backup of your source Oracle E-Business Suite instance is the first part of a lift and shift process.
+You can subsequently complete the lift and shift process by using Oracle E-Business Suite Cloud Manager to provision an environment on Oracle Cloud Infrastructure based on the backup.

+Note: Although this process is intended primarily for on-premises instances, you can also run the Oracle E-Business Suite Cloud Backup module to conduct a lift and shift in certain cases when the source environment is already in Oracle Cloud Infrastructure with optional database services.
+These cases include the following:
+  - You initially used a manual procedure, such as a platform migration, to migrate an environment to Oracle Cloud Infrastructure, and now would like to leverage Oracle E-Business Suite Cloud Manager to manage that environment going forward.
+  - You want to migrate your environment from one tenancy to another.
+The lift and shift process can be used for this purpose whether or not you are currently using Oracle E-Business Suite Cloud Manager.

 Notes: